Dmitry Tursunov: 2008–2009

 Tursunov played his first tournament of 2008 at the Qatar Open falling to Nikolay Davydenko in the quarterfinals.
-Medibank International in Sydney, Australia.
-He defeated Stan Wawrinka, top seed and No. 8 in the world Richard Gasquet, Sébastien Grosjean, and Fabrice Santoro.
-In the final, Tursunov defeated Australian Chris Guccione.
-This was his fourth career title.
+At the Sydney International, he defeated Stan Wawrinka, top seed and No. 8 in the world Richard Gasquet, Sébastien Grosjean, and Fabrice Santoro.
+In the final, Tursunov defeated Australian Chris Guccione for his fourth career title.
 At the Australian Open, Tursunov beat Xavier Malisse in the first round.
-However, he then lost his second-round match against Sam Querrey in four sets.
+However, he then lost his next match against Sam Querrey, in four sets.

-Tursunov lost in the first round of the ABN AMRO World Tennis Tournament to Rafael Nadal, but combined with Tomáš Berdych to win the doubles title, defeating Mikhail Youzhny and Philipp Kohlschreiber in the final.
+Tursunov lost in the first round of Rotterdam to Rafael Nadal, but combined with Tomáš Berdych to win the doubles title, defeating Mikhail Youzhny and Philipp Kohlschreiber in the final.
 This was his second doubles career title.
-In the Dubai Tennis Championships, he fell to Richard Gasquet.
-At the Pacific Life Open, he fell to Juan Ignacio Chela.
-At the Sony Ericsson Open, he defeated Richard Gasquet in their third encounter of the year in the second round, but lost in the fourth round to Tomáš Berdych.
+In the Dubai Championships, he fell to Richard Gasquet.
+At the Indian Wells Open, he fell to Juan Ignacio Chela.
+At the Miami Open, he defeated Richard Gasquet in their third encounter of the year in the second round, but lost in the fourth round to Tomáš Berdych.
 In Monte-Carlo, he lost to Igor Andreev.
 At the Barcelona Open, he reached the quarterfinals losing to German Denis Gremelmayr.
 He lost two consecutive first-round appearances at the Rome Masters and the Hamburg Masters.
-At Roland Garros, Tursunov won his first two matches against Daniel Brands and Guillermo García-López, and then lost to Jérémy Chardy in straight sets.
+At Roland Garros, Tursunov won his first two matches against Daniel Brands and Guillermo García López, and then lost to Jérémy Chardy in straight sets.
 However, Tursunov paired up with Igor Kunitsyn in the men's doubles event.
 They reached the semifinals, losing to Daniel Nestor and Nenad Zimonjić.
 This performance lifted Tursunov to a career-high doubles ranking of No. 36.